 Information for the 2015-2016 Postgraduate Administrative Fellowship Program

 The Rush University Medical Center administrative fellowship program is a challenging and rewarding experience.
 Working in a nationally recognized academic medical center provides a unique perspective on the collaborative interaction between the clinical delivery, education and research enterprises.

 While there are no prescribed rotations during the 12-month fellowship, fellows experience vast exposure to Rush through project-based worked that is tailored to the goals of the fellow as well as the needs of the organization.
-Fellows will meet regularly with the program's executive sponsor — President and Chief Operating Officer Peter Butler — to help them discover their areas of interest and focus in the health care environment.
-The fellowship program is also led by a program coordinator and several mentors who work closely with Butler and the fellows.
+Fellows will meet regularly with Rush's president and COO, Peter Butler, and also the executive vice president and executive director of Rush University Hospitals, Michael Dandorph.
+Both mentors help fellows discover their areas of interest and focus in the health care environment.
+The fellowship program is also led by a program coordinator and several mentors who work closely with Peter Butler and the fellows.
 Fellows will work on projects involving many different departments, functions and divisions.
 Each project will have a sponsor who will work with the fellow to achieve project understanding, completion and evaluation.

 A key attribute of this fellowship is that it exposes fellows to governance and decision-making at the most senior level.
 Particular attention is given to senior management forums, including selected Board of Trustees committee meetings.
 Access to senior level management is available throughout the fellowship, including regular mentoring meetings with senior leadership and project sponsors.
 Additional informal and formal exposure to staff occurs across the entire Medical Center through various meetings and project work.